NJ STEM Month

 STEM Showcase at State House

 Due to Covid-19, the NJSPN had to cancel its annual STEM Showcase.
-Instead, the NJSPN went is moving in a virtual direction and designing an online “STEM Showcase” book that will be emailed to legislators and shared on our website.
-Stay tuned.
+Instead, the NJSPN moved in a virtual direction and designed an online “STEM Showcase.”
+Check it out!

 STEM Month Awards